Teach children who are

 Vietnam teaching volunteers

 Come and teach in Vietnam where you will play an important role in supporting the local teachers.
-You will become an integral member of one of the many government and community schools we support around Hanoi.
+You will become an integral member of one of the many government and community schools we support around Ho Chi Minh City.

 This is your chance to really make a difference by providing a new learning experience for the children and at the same time teaching new vital skills and sharing cultural perspectives.
 Conversing with fluent, native English speakers will greatly improve the children's language skills, essential for future employment.

 You will immerse yourself into the vibrant and diverse Vietnamese culture and have plenty of time to explore everything this amazing capital has to offer and beyond.